-Habitat for Humanity builds its first 3D-printed home in the U.S.
+Habitat for Humanity builds its first 3D-printed home in Arizona

-The custom, single-story home, currently under construction on a lot purchased from the City of Tempe, combines 3D printing and traditional construction to create an innovative model for the future: a scalable, cost-effective homeownership solution to address the affordable housing crisis facing communities nationwide.
+The recently completed, custom, single-story home, combines 3D printed concrete along with traditional construction to create an innovative model for the future: a scalable, cost-effective homeownership solution to address the affordable housing crisis facing communities nationwide.

 Designed by the world-renowned team at Candelaria Design, the new 3D-printed home project is a single-family home with three bedrooms, and two baths.
 The livable space is 1,738 square feet, and the total project is 2,433 square feet.
 70 – 80% of the home is 3D printed, including all internal and external walls.
 The remainder of the house is a traditional build.